How To Trade The Markets During Coronavirus (COVID-19)

 Bank of England

-Bank of England started its rescue plan using a stimulus package by reducing interest rates by a half-point.
+The BoE, Bank of England, started its rescue plan using a stimulus package by reducing interest rates by a half-point.

 Furthermore, BOE offered cheap credit to help banks lend more money to small businesses.
 However, this led to a depreciation of the pound by 5.9% against the dollar.